HHSAPCompSci2020/capstone-project-dinos/doc/README.txt

 Animations
 Use gifs as running animations for the character and a dying animation for when the character runs into a Covid particle The ability to change the skin or outfit of the player Before the game starts, there will be a customize button that you can click on to change what your character looks like.
+This button will go to a new window with different outfits that the user can wear.
 Once the user selects their desired character they can go back and start the game
 More complex terrains
 Add platforms instead of just one flat ground that the user can run on.
 The character can jump onto these platforms and items can also spawn at these heights
 A game over screen